College Financial Aid | Education Matters

 • Students may apply for federal financial aid programs online, using an FSA ID (user name and password).
 The Federal Student Aid website has details and links for creating the ID.
 It replaces the previous PIN system.

 • The Kentucky Higher Education Assistance Authority provides information about the Kentucky Educational Excellence Scholarship program and other state scholarships, state grant programs such as the College Access Program, and state waivers, along with a student loan payment calculator.
-General information is also available by phone at (800) 928-8926.

 • The Kentucky Association of Student Financial Aid Administrators provides students with links to Kentucky colleges and universities as well as links to other financial aid information and resources.